SkatAI/Epita_SP25_NoSQL/docs/index.md

 - pdfs version of the markdown files in [./docs/pdfs](/docs/pdfs)
 - some docs are in French in [./docs/fr](/docs/fr)

-The [./data](/data) folder holds the Paris trees and gardens datasets full size and sampled.
+- The [./data](/data) folder holds the Paris trees and gardens datasets full size and sampled.

-The [./reading](/reading) folder has a few articles on when to use SQL vs NoSQL
+- The [./reading](/reading) folder has a few articles on when to use SQL vs NoSQL

+The main publi repo for the course content is [https://github.com/SkatAI/Epita_SP25_NoSQL/](https://github.com/SkatAI/Epita_SP25_NoSQL/)

 This is a hands on course that focuses on the application of such databases.
 When to choose NoSQl over SQL, MongoDB over Neo4j etc etc.